pkdone/paul-genai-test-tools-ts/README.md

 ### AWS Bedrock

-Use MDB MANA access to AWS accounts to get SSO start URL, then using the AWS CLI run:
+Use MDB MANA to access to AWS accounts to get SSO start URL, then using the AWS CLI run:

 ```console
 aws configure sso